Last Updated: November 2012

 - Adjunct Professor, School of Communication and Creative Arts, Faculty of Arts and Education, Deakin University, Australia

-- Editorial Advisory Committee, Asia Pacific Public Relations Journal
+- former Editorial Advisory Committee, Asia Pacific Public Relations Journal

 - Newspaper and magazine columnist